BCDevOps/nr-apm-stack/README.md

 # Getting Started

+This project contains all the source code and supporting files for the APM Stack.
+It consists of a serverless application for processing documents, a workflow cli for handling maintenance and the AWS SAM template for deploying to AWS.

-The product runs using AWS services.
-The CI/CD pipeline uses Github actions.
+The CI/CD pipeline uses Github actions to deploy and maintain the product.

 ## Built With